furter/hybrid-catalogues-samples/transpect_users_manual.md

 In short, “hybrid publishing” refers to contemporary practices of producing different publications formats (paper books, ebooks, web contents…) in a connected and complementary way.

 The production of a publications layout is informed by the tools used and the culture embedded in these tools.
 There isn’t one “way” of doing layout but traditions, conventions and a series of tools, more or less accessible, more or less taught and used.
+The approach here isn’t to build one tool solving all the issues that come with a hybrid publishing workflow but to try and find clever connections between different tools — open source ones as much as we can, to make it available to smaller publishers, graphic designers and institutions.

 ###Installation of the hybrid publishing converter and terminal commands

 See here: https://github.com/consortium/BinB/blob/master/transpect/README.md

-##HTML ➝ EPUB
+###HTML ➝ EPUB

 ###Preparation of the input file